raetha/wyzesense2mqtt/readme.md

 cp samples/logging.yaml config/logging.yaml
 vim config/logging.yaml
 ```
 6. If desired, pre-populate a sensors.yaml file with your existing sensors.
-This file will automatically be created if it doesn't exist. (see sample below) (optional)
+This file will automatically be created if it doesn't exist. (see example below) (optional)
 ```bash
 cp samples/sensors.yaml config/sensors.yaml
 vim config/sensors.yaml